JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/VsTemplates/README.md

 ---

-> Anytime we use a template to create a Self Health project, we immediately need to perform any latest updates, by going to the Solution -> Right Click -> and choose `Manage Nuget Packages`
+> Anytime we use a template to create a JSopX project, we immediately need to perform any latest updates, by going to the Solution -> Right Click -> and choose `Manage Nuget Packages`

 ---